Sy-Nipun04/redcap-sponge/README.md

 # Redcap Sponge 🧽

-A simple 2D platformer featuring a little sponge wearing a red cap on an adventure through dark, gloomy levels.
+A 2D Unity platformer game featuring a sponge with a red cap navigating through dark, atmospheric levels.

 ## About